-Dump your PMI
+3. Eliminate your PMI

 If you’re in financial distress, the government offers loan modification programs aimed at helping with financial hardships.
 There are stringent eligibility rules, but your lender can offer more information and help you learn whether you’d qualify for short- or longer-term relief.

-Lower your taxes
+5. Lower your taxes